Hewlett-Packard: Hardware

 In November 2007, HP released a BIOS update covering a wide range of laptops with the intent to speed up the computer fan and have it run constantly while the computer was on or off to prevent the overheating of defective Nvidia graphics processing units (GPUs) that had been shipped to many of the original equipment manufacturers, including HP, Dell, and Apple.
-The defect concerned the new packaging material used by Nvidia from 2007 onwards in joining the graphics chip onto the motherboard, which did not perform well under thermal cycling and was prone to develop stress cracks – effectively severing the connection between the GPU and the motherboard that led to a blank screen.
+The defect concerned the new material used by Nvidia from 2007 onwards in joining the graphics chip onto the motherboard, which did not perform well under thermal cycling and was prone to develop stress cracks – effectively severing the connection between the GPU and the motherboard that led to a blank screen.

 In July 2008, HP issued an extension to the initial one-year warranty to replace the motherboards of selected models.
-However this option was not extended to all models with the defective Nvidia chipsets, despite research showing that these computers were also affected by the fault.
-Furthermore, the replacement of the motherboard was a temporary fix, since the fault was inherent in all units of the affected models from the point of manufacture, including the replacement motherboards offered by HP as a free "repair".
+However, this option was not extended to all models with the defective Nvidia chipsets, despite research showing that these computers were also affected by the fault.
+The replacement of the motherboard was a temporary fix, since the fault was inherent in all units of the affected models from the point of manufacture, including the replacement motherboards offered by HP.

 Since then, several websites have been documenting the issue.
 There have been several small-claims lawsuits filed in several states, as well as suits filed in other countries.
-HP also faced a class-action lawsuit in 2009 over its i7 processor computers: the complainants stated that their systems consistently locked up within 30 minutes of powering on.
-Even after being replaced with newer i7 systems, the lockups continued.
+HP also faced a class-action lawsuit in 2009 over its i7 processor computers: the complainants stated that their systems consistently froze within 30 minutes of powering on.
+Even after being replaced with newer i7 systems, the problem continued.